pnp/cli-microsoft365/docs/docs/cmd/spo/tenant/tenant-commandset-remove.md

 # spo tenant commandset remove

-Remove a ListView Command Set that is installed tenant wide.
+Removes a ListView Command Set that is installed tenant wide.

 ## Usage